 You may have noticed that Dr. Franklin’s schedule is missing some things from modern life.
 Time for exercise, cooking, cleaning, family and friends, soccer matches, trips to the grocery store, etc. Don’t let this discourage you or count out his schedule as impractical and outdated.
 Each day doesn’t have to be the same, and when you set out to use your time effectively you may be surprised how much you can accomplish in the waking hours of a day.

-My Ben Franklin’s Daily Schedule
+Download a Modern Version of Ben Franklin's Daily Schedule

 I've adapted Ben Franklin's Daily Schedule to a modern Google Doc, which you can download for free.
 Just fill out the form below and I'll send it to you in an email.